Bloody Wednesday of Olkusz: Misrepresentation in international historiography

 For many years, a number of non-Polish publications erroneously described the Bloody Wednesday of Olkusz as a Holocaust event whose only victims were Polish Jews, which is incorrect as the victims on July 16 were the gentile citizens of Olkusz, and during the events of the Bloody Wednesday, the abused included all male citizens of Olkusz, ethnic Poles and Polish Jews alike.
 Incorrect descriptions of the event, with the victims described as "Polish Jews" or just "Jews", were perpetuated by sources such as the Encyclopedia of Camps and Ghettos of the United States Holocaust Memorial Museum, publications of the Yad Vashem, Simon Wiesenthal Center and Ghetto Fighters' House, and in a permanent exhibition at the House of the Wannsee Conference.
 Other errors in those sources include referring to the victims of July 16 as just Jews, describing Taduesz Lupa as a Jew and conflating the events of July 16 with those of the July 31 by reporting that the execution of the 20 hostages took place during the Bloody Wednesday.

 Efforts by Polish historians such as Adam Cyra of Auschwitz-Birkenau State Museum and Feliks Tych of the Jewish Historical Institute have led to the correction of the inaccurate descriptions of the events in Olkusz in a number of works in the early 21st century.
 In 2006 Tych and the mayor of Olkusz, Dariusz Rzepka, requested corrections of Yad Vashem's web pages.
 This was reported as successful in the Polish media, which cited a reply to the Olkusz government and Tych by the director of the Yad Vashem Photography Archive, Daniel Uziel, who promised that the errors would be swiftly corrected.
 The error on the Yad Vashem pages was reported to have been corrected in 2007.
 Likewise, the error in the text of the exhibition at the House of the Wannsee Conference was corrected earlier that year.
 In 2016 Adam Cyra found an error in the Encyclopedia of Camps and Ghettos and requested a correction.
-However, as of 2021, the descriptions of the event characterizing all victims as only "Jews" still persist, among others, in the online edition of the Encyclopedia of Camps and Ghettos (2012) and again on the Yad Vashem webpage.
+However, as of 2021, the descriptions of the event characterizing all victims as only "Jews" still persisted, among others, in the online edition of the Encyclopedia of Camps and Ghettos (2012) and again on the Yad Vashem webpage.
 In August 2021 the Coalition of Polish Americans highlighted this error, described as "the appropriation of the massacre as a “Jewish” tragedy", as one of several "historical inaccuracies and ethnocentric lapses contained in the USHMM historiography" with regards to history of Poland during World War II, and noted that Adam Cyra explicitly contrasted USHMM and Yad Vashem treatments of this to the Wikipedia article on the "Bloody Wednesday of Olkusz", calling the latter the "correct account".